Using social media as a testing platform?

 - Social media platform.
 On the build-up to your big launch test your campaign messages through different social media platforms.
 Why not try out tweeting, Facebook posts, blogging, LinkedIn updates?
 You will be able to see which platform is attracting the most attention from your audience, and so, which platform will work best for you.
 For example, which platform is getting the most response rates, engagement, views, likes or comments?

 - Visuals.
 First impressions really do matter.
 Colour/Design/Layout/Imagery.
-We all know purchasers are frequently driven by emotions, creating visual content is extremely important for advertising as this can be a deal breaker in affecting buyer’s perceptions of your organisation.
+We all know purchasers are frequently driven by emotions, creating visual content is extremely important for advertising as this can be a deal breaker in affecting buyer’s perceptions of your organization.

 - Posts/Updates.
 You can measure the success of your posts/social media updates with native insights inside every social media page you run.
 How many people view, like and click-through?
 Analysing how your posts are doing is really important.
 Every piece of content you are posting is giving you data.
 You have insights which you can learn about your audience.